Broodco/workshop-classicmodels/README.md

 proper PDO statements and database transactions in PHP.
 It can serve as a point of reference for future exercises and projects.

+## What are the different steps ?

+This project will happen in multiple steps :
+* First, we will create a basic PHP application with the features mentioned above.
+* Then, we will refactor this to OOP.
+* Then, we will implement a routing system.
+* Finally, we will use the MVC architecture to organize the project.

+We currently are at the **first** step.

 ## Where to start ?

 This repository makes use of our usual Docker environment, but with an added bonus : the _classicmodels.sql_ script gets